xuthus83/pigallery2/MANPAGE.md

   --Gallery-captionFirstNaming                     Show the caption (IPTC 120) tags from the EXIF data instead of the filenames. (default: false)
   --Gallery-enableDownloadZip                      Enable download zip of a directory contents Directory flattening.
 (Does not work for searches.) (default: false)
   --Gallery-enableDirectoryFlattening              Adds a button to flattens the file structure, by listing the content of all subdirectories.
 (Won't work if the gallery has multiple folders with the same path.) (default: false)
-  --Gallery-defaultSlideshowSpeed                  Default time interval for displaying a photo in the slide show. (default: 5)
+  --Gallery-Lightbox-defaultSlideshowSpeed         Default time interval for displaying a photo in the slide show. (default: 5)
+  --Gallery-Lightbox-captionAlwaysOn               If enabled, lightbox will always show caption by default, not only on hover. (default: false)
+  --Gallery-Lightbox-facesAlwaysOn                 If enabled, lightbox will always show faces by default, not only on hover. (default: false)
-  --Media-Thumbnail-iconSize                       Icon size (used on maps). (default: 45) --Media-Thumbnail-personThumbnailSize            Person (face) thumbnail size. (default: 200) --Media-Thumbnail-thumbnailSizes                 Size of the thumbnails.
+  --Gallery-Lightbox-loopVideos                    If enabled, lightbox will loop videos by default. (default: false) --Media-Thumbnail-iconSize                       Icon size (used on maps). (default: 45) --Media-Thumbnail-personThumbnailSize            Person (face) thumbnail size. (default: 200) --Media-Thumbnail-thumbnailSizes                 Size of the thumbnails.
 The best matching size will be generated.
 More sizes give better quality, but use more storage and CPU to render.
 If size is 240, that shorter side of the thumbnail will have 160 pixels. (default: [240,480])
-  --Media-Thumbnail-useLanczos3                    if true, 'lanczos3' will used to scale photos, otherwise faster but lowe quality 'nearest'. (default: true)
+  --Media-Thumbnail-useLanczos3                    if true, 'lanczos3' will used to scale photos, otherwise faster but lower quality 'nearest'. (default: true)
   --Media-Thumbnail-quality                        Between 0-100. (default: 80)
   --Media-Thumbnail-personFaceMargin               Person face size ratio on the face thumbnail. (default: 0.6) --Media-Video-enabled                             (default: true)